Healthcare practices are constantly looking for ways to cut costs and increase revenue.

 Secondly, a fractional CMO is not tied to one company or location.
 This gives them a wider perspective and can bring fresh ideas to your marketing strategy.

 Fractional CMOs can also be more experienced than full-time CMOs.
 This is because they've likely worked with numerous companies in various industries and have a wealth of knowledge to draw from.
 They also won't need to take up any office space!

 Whether you need part-time versus full-time help will depend on where you are in regards to business growth, along with your capacity to match and meet that growth.

-At Bizzuka, our fractional CMOs are focused on the bigger solution--the one that achieves your medical practice or hospital growth plan.
+At Bizzuka, our fractional CMOs are focused on the bigger solution--the one that achieves your growth plan.

-We’ll optimize your strategy so that you’ll bring in more patients and retain your current ones.
-If you’re ready to take your hospital or medical practice marketing to the next level, improving your retention and patient acquisition rates, schedule your free 60-minute marketing diagnostic consultation with us today.
+We’ll optimize your strategy so that you’ll bring in more patients/clients and retain your current ones.
+If you’re ready to take your marketing to the next level, improving your retention and acquisition rates, schedule your free marketing diagnostic consultation with us today.